Collaborative-Immersive-Visual-Toolkit/ConeOfVision/UnityGeckoView/README.md

 the application support a max of two users (running the application from an android oculus quest) and one moderator (running the application from desktop unity editor)

+# Scenes

+The application only require one scene added to the build settings:

+ConeOfVision\UnityGeckoView\UnityProject\Assets\Scenes\experiment scenes\Scene

 # Build the application